 Cloudways

-If Microsoft Azure feels like overkill for your small business, DigitalOcean offers an even more boutique service; Cloudways.
-This is a managed cloud hosting platform that’s suitable for digital agencies and developers as well as e-commerce and online store sites.
+If Microsoft Azure feels like overkill for your small business, DigitalOcean offers an even more boutique service: Cloudways.
+This is a managed cloud hosting platform suitable for digital agencies and developers as well as e-commerce and online store sites.

 Cloudways features

-• Developers – Cloudways includes 1-click deployments, 99.99% uptime guarantees, advanced cache, CDN, and 24/7 technical support for developers.
+- Developers – Cloudways includes one-click deployments, 99.99% uptime guarantees, advanced cache, CDN, and 24/7 technical support for developers.
 The hosting stack includes MySQL/MariaDB, NGINX, Apache, and PHP-FPM.

-• Managed VPS hosting – Cloudway takes advantage of DigitalOcean IaaS infrastructure for this and one-click scaling.
+- Managed VPS hosting – Cloudway uses DigitalOcean IaaS infrastructure for this and one-click scaling.

-• Multi-site WordPress hosting – Get dedicated WP servers to cover multiple sites, whether yours or clients’.
+- Multi-site WordPress hosting – Get dedicated WP servers to cover multiple sites, yours or your clients’.

 Cloudways pricing